vuesence/vue-faq/docs/en/frontend/css-ui-libs.md

 </template>
 ```

-and use ``BaseButton`` in your code.
+and use `BaseButton` in your code.
 This way it will be much easier for you to upgrade, replace the library or replace this component with a self-designed one.
 And even just change the styles of the component.

 :::

-:::: details Layout and adaptability of pages by means of CSS and UI libraries
+::: details Layout and adaptability of pages by means of CSS and UI libraries

 Using the column system and other functionality of CSS and UI libraries like the popular Tailwind is convenient for small projects and sometimes speeds up layout, but very much worsens the quality of the code as a whole, including its maintainability and extensibility.
 It's as if the world went back to the days of IE6, when all styles and JavaScript were also located in tag attributes, and the whole evolution of CSS into a clear, convenient, beautiful hierarchical class model was for nothing, just like the division of the web into document (template), presentation layer (CSS styles) and logic (JavaScript).